-For many years, boom lifts and cranes have been used to lift and lower heavy loads and reach otherwise inaccessible heights.
+For many years, boom trucks, lifts and cranes have been used to lift and lower heavy loads and reach otherwise inaccessible heights.
 Dating back to ancient Greece, lifting mechanisms and crane-like structures have helped people build multi-story buildings and amazing structures.
 One example is the Colosseum, which still stands today.

 Today’s structures are built by machines that would’ve made the ancient Greeks green with envy.
-While the simple mechanisms of yesteryear were certainly impressive, they can’t stack up to today’s cranes, boom lifts, and other types of aerial lifts.
+While the simple mechanisms of yesteryear were certainly impressive, they can’t stack up to today’s cranes, boom lifts, boom trucks, and other types of aerial lifts.

 However, while boom lifts and cranes seem like very similar machines, there are many differences between a boom lift vs crane.
 Learn what they are here – and why you should never use equipment for something it wasn’t designed for.
 Cranes and boom lifts are both used in construction, maintenance, painting, electrical power line work, window glazing, and many other industrial tasks.
 But when it comes to their actual function and what they’re designed to do, that’s where the similarities end.
 Let’s look at the main differences between a crane and a lift used in construction.

 The main difference between a boom lift vs crane is that boom lifts are used for lifting workers and their equipment to work sites at height.
 They are used to help build structures and maintain them, in addition to power line work, window washing, and tree care.
-Cranes don’t have a bucket platform for holding workers.
+Boom cranes don’t have a bucket platform for holding workers.
 They are only used for lifting and moving extremely heavy loads.
-Unlike any boom lift, cranes use a series of chains, cables, pulleys, and concrete blocks to lift the crane arm and counteract the weight.
+Unlike any boom lift, boom cranes use a series of chains, cables, pulleys, and concrete blocks to lift the crane arm and counteract the weight.

 Boom lifts are classified as vehicle-mounted devices used to lift people.
 The base of the boom lift rests on wheels or on stabilizing “feet”.
 Workers are lifted and lowered while standing on the bucket platform attached to the boom arm.
 This is the base mechanism that allows aerial lifts to be used in construction and a wide variety of other jobs.